-2. Kim Keat Dinosaurs
+4. Kim Keat Dinosaurs

 Play amongst the dinosaurs in Singapore at Kim Keat Ville.
 There are two detailed dinosaur sculptures located at this playground.
 The bigger dinosaur sculpture stands tall with its textured skin and a fearsome set of teeth to match.
 There is a smaller dinosaur sculpture is positioned lower to the ground and seems to be eyeing the five white eggs that are next to the large dinosaur.
 Click here to see where you can see these two sculptures for yourself.

-3. Fu Shan Garden
+5. Fu Shan Garden

 For the more ancient dinosaurs, you’ll find the dinosaurs in brightly coloured in hues of blue and orange.
 Some slides are integrated along their backs.
 The is also a yellow triceratops and green stegosaurus which recently joined the herd.
 Kids who play there can get the experience of crawling “into the belly” of a dinosaur!
 Check out more here.

-4. The Lost World, Universal Studios Singapore
+7. The Lost World, Universal Studios Singapore

 We’re all familiar with the movie Jurassic Park, and in Universal Studios Singapore, you experience it at The Lost World.
 There is a ride that is centred around this classic movie, flying dinosaurs you can ride on and a chance for an encounter with a “live raptor”.
 See our article on other tips and tricks when visiting Universal Studio here.

-5. Changi Jurassic Mile
+8. Changi Jurassic Mile

-The newest herd of dinosaurs in Singapore are located at the Changi Airport Connector.
-Also known as Jurassic Mile, there are many different dinosaurs that you can see while walking or taking a cycle down the 1-kilometre cycling and jogging path.
-Changi Jurassic Mile is home to Singapore’s largest permanent outdoor display of life-sized dinosaurs.
-From giant T-Rexes to giant dinosaur eggs, other than taking pictures, you can also try Little Day Out’s free downloadable activity sheet.
-Read more about the Jurassic Mile here.
+A herd of dinosaurs in Singapore can be found Changi Jurassic Mile, there are many different dinosaurs that you can see while walking or taking a cycle down the 1-kilometre cycling and jogging path.